 N.M.
 Kulagin Zoological Museum

-On the grounds of the Timiryazev Academy, among the academic buildings and experimental fields, there is a place where you can take a journey through the entire history of the animal world.
-The Zoological Museum named after Nikolai Mikhailovich Kulagin is not just a display of stuffed animals, but a serious scientific base where students, professors, and even schoolchildren get to know the amazing diversity of Earth’s fauna.
-The history of the museum is directly linked to the name of Nikolai Mikhailovich Kulagin.
-In 1894, he took up the position of adjunct professor at the Moscow Agricultural Institute and for nearly fifty years headed the Department of Zoology.
+On the grounds of the Timiryazev Academy, among academic buildings and experimental fields, there is a place where one can travel through the history of the animal kingdom.
+The Zoological Museum named after Nikolai Mikhailovich Kulagin is more than display cases of taxidermy; it is a serious scientific resource where students, faculty, and even schoolchildren explore the remarkable diversity of Earth’s fauna.
+The museum’s history is inseparable from the name Nikolai Mikhailovich Kulagin.
+In 1894 he became an adjunct professor at the Moscow Agricultural Institute and headed the Department of Zoology for nearly fifty years.
 As Academician B.E.
-Bykhovsky noted, Kulagin made a huge contribution to the development of theoretical zoology, organized departments of pond fish farming, beekeeping, and entomology, and was involved in nature conservation and the training of game managers.
-The first exhibits were collected by faculty and students of the department – this is how the collection gradually took shape.
+Bykhovsky observed, Kulagin made a major contribution to theoretical zoology, organized departments of pond fish farming, beekeeping, and entomology, engaged in nature conservation, and trained game managers.
+The first exhibits were collected by staff and students of the Department of Zoology, and the collection gradually took shape.
 The museum officially opened in 1939.
-Later, the holdings were significantly enriched with materials gathered by Professors B.A.
+Its holdings were later significantly enriched by materials collected by Professors B.A.
 Kuznetsov and A.A.
 Paramonov.
-The museum is arranged according to the classical systematic principle – from the simplest invertebrates to the highest mammals.
-A walk through its halls turns into a fascinating journey up the evolutionary ladder: Invertebrates: rich collections of mollusks, crustaceans, insects (the most numerous group), and echinoderms; Fish: the pride of this section is a mounted specimen of the giant beluga, a valuable commercial species; Amphibians and reptiles: represented by key species; Birds: emphasis is placed on domestic species, including game birds.
-In addition to mounted specimens, there is a collection of eggs (about 90 items) and skeletal preparations.
-Mammals: large predators and ungulates.
-Among the exhibits are elk, European bison, reindeer, wild boar, and wolf.
-The ancestors and related forms of domestic animals are also presented separately.
-Of particular interest are: a collection of ungulate antlers (20 pairs) – both domestic and African species; fossils (73 specimens); exhibits demonstrating the variety of coat colors in foxes, rabbit breeds, and nutrias – a clear example of how humans influence morphological variability in animals.
-Some exhibits are truly unique and hold global scientific value: A mounted platypus – the only modern representative of the platypus family, a species listed in the IUCN Red List.
-Seeing it in person is a rare opportunity.
-A fossilized skull of a woolly rhinoceros – a witness of the Pleistocene epoch that lived on the territory of modern Russia thousands of years ago.
-A mounted superb bird-of-paradise (Lophorina superba) from New Guinea – also protected by the international community.
-Exhibits created at the turn of the 19th-20th centuries by famous taxidermists F.K.
+The exhibition follows the classical systematic principle – from the simplest invertebrates to the highest mammals.
+A walk through the hall becomes a fascinating climb up the evolutionary ladder.
+The invertebrate section includes extensive collections of mollusks, crustaceans, insects (the most numerous group), and echinoderms.
+The fish section’s pride is a mounted specimen of a giant beluga, an important commercial species.
+Amphibians and reptiles are represented by key species.
+The bird collection emphasizes domestic and commercially important species and includes mounted specimens, eggs, and skeletal preparations.
+Among mammals, visitors can see large predators and ungulates; notable exhibits include mounted elk, European bison, reindeer, wild boar, and wolves.
+Ancestors and wild relatives of domestic animals are displayed separately.
+Of special interest are collections of ungulate horns from both domestic and African species, fossils, and exhibits showing color morph variation in foxes and breeds of rabbits and nutria – clear examples of how humans influence animals’ morphological diversity.
+Some items are truly unique and of global scientific significance.
+These include a fossilized skull of a woolly rhinoceros, a relic of the Pleistocene that lived in what is now Russia thousands of years ago, and specimens prepared around the turn of the 19th-20th centuries by notable taxidermists F.K.
 Lorenz and D.Ya.
 Fyodorov.
-These are not just biological objects, but genuine works of museum art with historical and cultural value.
-The Zoological Museum is more than just an exhibition space.
-It actively functions as an educational base.
-Undergraduate and graduate students in Biology and Animal Science conduct practical classes here.
-Many animals are presented as biological groups, making it possible to see the features of their natural habitats and interspecific interactions.
-After a seven-year break due to reorganization, the museum has reopened its doors.
-The exhibition continues to develop, adapting to modern educational tasks.
-Today, not only are classes held for students, but also specialized courses for schoolchildren and evening students.
-The museum strives to preserve its collections while actively integrating into next-generation educational programs.
+These objects are not just biological specimens but genuine works of museum art with historical and cultural value.
+The Zoological Museum is both an exhibition space and an educational base.
+Undergraduate and graduate students in Biology and Animal Science hold practical classes here.
+The collection continues to develop and adapt to modern educational needs.
+Today the museum hosts classes for students, specialized courses for schoolchildren, and programs for evening students.
+It strives to preserve its collections while actively integrating into contemporary educational initiatives.

 Address: Moscow, Timiryazevskaya St., 44, building 1